David Hermance: Career

-Toyota and hybrids

-Hermance joined Toyota Technical Center (TTC) in 1991 as senior manager in engine evaluation, with responsibility for evaluating North American passenger car engines.
+He joined Toyota Technical Center (TTC) in 1991 as senior manager in engine evaluation, with responsibility for evaluating North American passenger car engines.
 In 1992, he was promoted to general manager of the Powertrain Department in Gardena, California, where he was responsible for the development of engine and drivetrain calibrations for the North American market.
-His department tested many experimental designs, including TRW's "Electro-Mechanical Transmission" that became the hybrid electric vehicle.
+His department tested many experimental designs, including TRW's "Electro-Mechanical Transmission", which became the hybrid electric vehicle.

-At TTC, Hermance went on to become executive engineer for advanced technology vehicles.
-Widely considered the most knowledgeable person in the United States on the subject of hybrid vehicles, Hermance was responsible for advanced technology vehicle communication for the North American market and advanced technology vehicle emission regulatory activities in California.
-He was recognized as an eloquent and persuasive spokesman, both in explaining to the public and regulators complex hybrid technology, its advantages and limitations, in lay terms, and with persuading Toyota that the American public would buy hybrid cars in large numbers only if performance and size were not sacrificed.
+At the Toyota Technical Center (TTC), Hermance served as executive engineer for advanced technology vehicles, overseeing North American vehicle communication and California emissions regulatory affairs.
+He earned a reputation as a persuasive speaker who could explain complex hybrid systems to the public and regulators in plain language.
+Most notably, he convinced Toyota that American drivers would only buy hybrids in large quantities if performance an size remained uncompromised.

 Interviewed in 2004, Hermance said his championing of the Prius was environmentally motivated, adding, "I'm convinced global warming is real, and that if we're not principally responsible, we're at least contributing to that."

-In July 2006, Hermance testified before the United States House Committee on Government Reform on the topic: "Hybrid Cars: Increasing Fuel Efficiency and Reducing Oil Dependence."
+In July 2006, Hermance testified before the United States House Committee on Government Reform on the topic "Hybrid Cars: Increasing Fuel Efficiency and Reducing Oil Dependence."